chadwcarlson/metabase/CONTRIBUTING.md

   <br>
 - Workshop materials

-To submit any type of content, you can reach out to the DevRel team via any of the channels in the [contact](#) section
+To submit any type of content, you can reach out to the DevRel team via any of the channels in the [help](#where-can-i-go-for-help) section

 ## Code of Conduct